trial-start/Connect/README.md

 - Describe your changes and provide any relevant details in the pull request.
 - Your contribution will be reviewed, and once accepted, it will be merged into the main project.

-## DevSearch API
+## Connect API

-For developers who want to interact with the DevSearch backend via API, we provide a RESTful API powered by Django REST framework.
-Below are some of the key features of the DevSearch API:
+For developers who want to interact with the Connect backend via API, we provide a RESTful API powered by Django REST framework.
+Below are some of the key features of the Connect API:

-## DevSearch API Features
+## Connect API Features

 ### 1. Retrieve Project List

 - **Endpoint:** `/api/projects`
-- **Description:** Retrieve a list of all projects available on DevSearch.
+- **Description:** Retrieve a list of all projects available on Connect.

 ### 2. Get Project Details